deepak2k03/Mini-AWS/MINI_AWS_PROJECT_DOCUMENT.md

 ## 1. Objective

 Build a lightweight, local cloud-instance management system that lets authenticated users launch, view, start, stop, restart, and delete isolated SSH-enabled Docker containers.
-The system automates instance provisioning, securely associates each instance with its owner's SSH public key, and tracks the complete instance lifecycle from creation to deletion.
+The system automates instance provisioning, securely associates each instance with its owner's SSH public key, tracks the complete instance lifecycle from creation to deletion, and provides an optional Gemini-powered operations assistant.
+Each newly created instance also joins a shared private Docker bridge network, similar to a simplified EC2 VPC.

 ## 2. Technical Stack